Last updated: May 29, 2026

 Component Weight Range Notes

 No traditional exam.
-All assessment is project-based + participation.
+All assessment is project-based, skills-based, and participation.

 AI Usage Levels (AIAS)